What to see in Vicenza Italy: 5 striking examples of Palladian architecture

 The Teatro Olimpico is a must-see sight in Vicenza.
-It was Palladio’s last project before he died in 1580, and was succeeded by his son, Silla.
-The theatre’s based on the model of a building that Palladio had admired for a long time: the Roman theatre.
-Teatro Olimpico was the first closed theatre of its time, and to this day, holds the title of the oldest surviving stage set.
+It was also Palladio’s last project before he died in 1580, after which his son Silla took the lead.
+The theater’s based on the model of a building that Palladio had admired for a long time: the Roman theater.
+Teatro Olimpico was also the first closed theater of its time.
+To this day, it still holds the title of the oldest surviving stage set.

-The stunning set with its optical illusion was designed by Vincenzo Scamozzi.
-It consists of a spatial perspective of 5 wood and plaster streets, that the audience can view through the central arch.
+Vincenzo Scamozzi designed the stunning set with its optical illusion.
+It consists of 5 wood and plaster streets, which the audience can view through the central arch.
 There are also 2 architraves that give the audience an in-depth look into the city of Thebes.

-However, there’s one aspect of the theatre isn’t true to Palladio’s vision.
-The circular roof of the theatre is painted with a faux sky to give the illusion of an open-air classical theatre.
-Who’s to say whether Palladio would have approved this change, that was made during the last century.
+However, there’s one aspect of the theater that isn’t true to Palladio’s vision.
+Its circular roof is painted with a faux sky to give the illusion of an open-air classical theater.
+It’s unsure whether Palladio would’ve approved this change that was made during the last century.

-Experts consider Palazzo Chiericati as one of Palladio’s greatest masterpieces.
+Many experts consider Palazzo Chiericati to be one of Palladio’s greatest masterpieces.

 Inside is a central entrance hall, 2 groups of rooms each with a spiral staircase, and grand steps leading to the courtyard.
-The rooms in itself are works of art.
+The rooms are also works of art in itself.
 Sculptor Bartolomeo Ridolfi created the stucco ceilings in one room, while painter Brusasorzi designed the frescoes.

-Just on the outskirts of the city centre is the beautiful Villa Almerico-Capra, also known as La Rotonda.
-Palladio designed this home as somewhere for noble priest, Paolo Almerico, to retire to.
+Just on the outskirts of the city center is the beautiful Villa Almerico-Capra, also known as La Rotonda.
+Palladio designed this home for noble priest, Paolo Almerico.
 The priest requested a building that would amaze and astound the city’s citizens, and Palladio delivered.

-Sitting on a green hill, the cube-shaped villa has a circular living area in the centre.
-In fact, the name La Rotonda derives from this central and circular feature.
+Sitting on a green hill, the cube-shaped villa has a circular living area in the center.
+In fact, the name La Rotonda also derives from this central and circular feature.

 “Experts consider Palazzo Chiericati as one of Palladio’s greatest masterpieces.”